typelevel/cats/docs/src/main/tut/streaming.md

 This laziness might remind you of another familiar type: `Iterator`.
 Like `Streaming`, `Iterator` also computes values on-demand using a `.next` method (along with `.hasNext`).
-However, the resemblance is only skin deep, since `Iterable` is a mutable data type.
-This means that `Iterable` can only be traversed once, it cannot be safely shared, and is often more difficult to reason about.
+However, the resemblance is only skin deep, since `Iterator` is a mutable data type.
+This means that `Iterator` can only be traversed once, it cannot be safely shared, and is often more difficult to reason about.

 By contrast, `Streaming` can be safely shared (and safely accessed from